Carter McLeod is a super nerd by day and aspiring horse trainer by night with most of his background revolving around the communications industry.

 Over the years he has been involved with various organizations including the Ferret Rescue & Education Society, Calgary Camaro Club and Dare to Dream.
 He also was a youth volunteer at Petland before he was old enough to drive.

 Carter found Opening Gaits in 2014 while looking for volunteer work in the equestrian industry.
-He signed up as a volunteer in 2015, spent a year as Director, 2016 as our treasurer and now has taken on the role of President
+He signed up as a volunteer in 2015, spent a year as Director, 2016 as our treasurer, 2017 President and now has taken on the role of Director.

 "You don't break horses, you come to an understanding with them."

 Originally from Vancouver Island, Max spent more time in the water than on a horse.
 It wasn't until after he moved to Calgary in 2008 that he had even been on a horse.
 Max fell in love with the program on his first day in September 2013, and was honoured to join the Board in October 2015.

 Max is currently studying law at the University of Calgary.
 Previously, Max had graduated from Mount Royal University with a degree in journalism in 2015.
 He has also worked in videography, outdoor education and the service industry.